Kipitup/Corewar/README.md

 Here 'a' will be set to 1, 'b' to 3 and 'c' to 2, 'b' will play first then 'c', then 'b' (consult the subject for more informations).

 • -dump32 or -dump64 followed by a number to stop the game at the beginning of the given cycle and print out the memory in hexadecimal (0 being the first cycle).
-The suffix 32 or 64 is just for the number of character display on each line
+The suffix 32 or 64 is just for the number of characters displayed on each line.
 ```
 ./corewar champion.cor -dump64 42
 ```